DIY Felt Gnome Ornament with Free Pattern

 More Gnome Ornament Tutorial Ideas You Might Like

-- Ultimate Gnome Tutorial – It’s every gnome tutorial you might ever need.
-And maybe a few more than you really neeeeeded.
-LOL!
-You’ll find everything you ever wanted if it’s a DIY gnome project.
+- Ultimate Gnome Tutorial – It’s every gnome tutorial you might ever need (and maybe a few more).

 - DIY Scandinavian Christmas Gnome – I can’t get over this beautiful, but super simple Scandinavian Christmas gnome.
 There will be loads of these on the gnome Christmas tree this year.